ashhhlynn/final-marketplace-api/README.md

 - ` npm start `

 ## Acknowledgements
-- This project was created by Ashley
+This project was created by Ashley.

+## License
+This project is MIT licensed.